radek-szpot/OpenX-recruitment-task/README.md

 * delete(url) - returns response which contains all data from requests.delete().

 After constructing functions I designed PyTests in /test/test_task2.py, tests contain cases for token creation, get booking ids, post booking, put/(update) booking, delete booking.
-I also designed test case which checks if all data in id=1 is the same as in [example](https://restful-booker.herokuapp.com/apidoc/index.html#api-Booking-GetBooking) but base is being modified continually and in the time there were no entry with id=1
+I also designed test case which checks if all data in id=1 is the same as in [example](https://restful-booker.herokuapp.com/apidoc/index.html#api-Booking-GetBooking) but base is being modified continually and in the time there was no entry with id=1.

 To run tests one should run pytest in command window in test path.